alexyakunin/Stl.Fusion.Materials/Slides/Fusion_v2/Slides.md

 ![bg right:40%](./img/Let-me-explain.jpg)

 # How the hell this is relevant to real-time?
-Kids, look what happens when you code 24/7!

 ---
 # Imagine your app is a composition of functions...